 All maps of the greenway trails, and on-street bike route network

-Each year, we hold an annual membership meeting, we host Springfield's Bike to Work Week, we put on a fall fundraising dinner outdoors, we teach bicycle education classes throughout the year.
+Each year, we hold an annual membership meeting, Springfield's Bike to Work Week and a fall outdoor fundraising dinner & party.
+We also sponsor bicycle traffic skills classes throughout the year.

 Greenways trails (also called "linear parks") preserved ribbons of nature throughout Springfield that typically follow stream corridors, and sometimes abandoned railroad right-of-way.
 These hard-surfaced paths have minimal grade and provide free public access for non-motorized uses; bicycling, walking, running, skating and wheelchair access.